August 17-18, 2018

 To provide a forum for updating health professionals caring for the elderly in the areas of medical management, interdisciplinary care, and system change.

 - Healthcare Professional Burnout: Recognition, Prevention, Recovery

 - Use of Statins in the Nursing Home Population

-- HIV, Sexuality and LGBT within the Geriatric Population
+- HIV, Sexuality and the LGBT Community within the Geriatric Population

-- Making the ER and UC Better for Geriatric Patients
+- Making the Emergency Room and Urgent Care Better for Geriatric Patients

-- Current Regional and National Movements Regarding Opioid Use/Abuse
+- Current Regional and National Movements Regarding Opioid Use and Abuse

 - Geriatric Psychiatry and Behavioral Health in the Long-Term Setting

 A detailed agenda will be posted as soon as it is finalized.

 Cari Levy, MD, PhD, CMD, Professor of Medicine, is a board certified internist, geriatrician and health services researcher.
 Her research focuses on end-of-life care in nursing homes.
 Dr. Levy graduated from Pepperdine University with a degree in biology in 1993.
 She then attended medical school at the University of Colorado Denver.
 Dr. Levy began her internal medicine residency at Vanderbilt University in 1997 and served as Chief Resident in 2001.
 She then returned to Colorado for a fellowship in geriatrics.
 Following fellowship she became an assistant professor in the Division of Health Care Policy and Research.
 She has published research regarding end of life care in nursing homes and physician practice patterns in nursing homes.
 In November 2006 she was awarded a VA Career Development Award in Health Services Research and Development.